top of page

 Judicial liens can trap you in debt even after bankruptcy.
 Fortunately, bankruptcy law provides a remedy: lien avoidance.
 By working with your attorney to identify and remove judgment liens, you can protect your home equity and enjoy the full benefit of your discharge.

-💡 Tip: Always tell your attorney about any lawsuits, judgments, or liens before filing — failing to address them early can leave your property vulnerable.
+💡 Tip: Always tell your attorney about any lawsuits, judgments, or liens before filing.
+Failing to address them early can leave your property vulnerable.
+Remember, taking proactive steps can lead to a brighter financial future.

 Recent Posts